aukletio/Auklet-Client-C/README.md

 newline-delimited JSON messages can be written.
 If `Auklet-Client` confirms that the executable has been released, the child process will inherit the socket as file descriptor 3.
 Otherwise, the child process will not inherit the file descriptor.
-Messages written to the socket are transported without checking for syntax errors and will be accessible via the user interface.
+Messages written to the socket will be accessible via the user interface.

 Here's a C program demonstrating how to use the socket: